 The Thai culture is mind blowing.
 The intriguing religion Buddhism, monks and beautiful temples play an important role in Thai culture.
 I find it so peaceful and I feel they open their arms to outsiders.
 The traditional attire for women is also beautiful with intricate detail, they are often seen with their hands in prayer in the centre of their chest and bow their heads as a sign of respect.
 This particular tradition can be seen in hotels and restaurant staff often.

 Jungle, tropical beaches, rainforests, need I say more?
 Thailand has everything.
 The waterfalls, mountains and lakes, not to mention the abundance of tropical fruits, it’s so heavenly.
-My personal favourite nature experience in Thailand is the scuba diving and snorkelling.
+Although its very difficult to to decide the best thing to do in Thailand, my personal favourite nature experience is the scuba diving and snorkelling.
 The water is crystal clear and the landscape of pinnacle rock formations randomly in the ocean is simply breathtaking.
 When I was in Thailand, I encountered all types of fish and some beautiful coral formations.
 It was one of my favourite scuba experiences Iv’e ever had.